 Elenco autori:

-Costa, ANNA MARIA; Russo, Fabiana; Senn, Lara; Ibatici, Davide; Cannazza, Giuseppe; Biagini, Giuseppe
+Costa, Anna Maria; Russo, Fabiana; Senn, Lara; Ibatici, Davide; Cannazza, Giuseppe; Biagini, Giuseppe

 Link alla scheda completa: